hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

   These lines should follow immediately below the shebang in the first block of comment lines (lines that start with ``#``) as otherwise they will be ignored by Slurm.

+Note that all ``sbatch`` command line options should be specified *before* the name of the job script.
+All command line parameters specified *after* the name of the job script will be passed as command line arguments to the job script when it executes.

 Requesting compute resources
 """"""""""""""""""""""""""""